Jorgenbjorge/UMAN/README.md

 ## Reproducibility Notes

-For an official competition reproduction, record all of the following:

-1. the exact Python and dependency versions;
-2. the CUDA, cuDNN, and GPU configuration;
-3. the CXR-BERT and MRM checkpoint identities or hashes;
-4. the training JSONL and image-set versions;
-5. the BUSI evaluation split used for checkpoint selection;
-6. the complete command line and effective batch size;
-7. the random seed and number of DataLoader workers; and
-8. the final checkpoint hash.

 The default seed is 42 and is offset by the distributed rank during pretraining.
 However, `cudnn.benchmark` is enabled in the training entry point, random image augmentation is active, and DataLoader workers are used.
 The default configuration therefore does not guarantee bitwise-deterministic results across machines.

-For debugging or closer repeatability, consider using a fixed software stack, a single GPU, and `--num_workers 0`.
-Any change to deterministic backend settings should be documented because it may alter runtime and numerical behavior.

 ## Implementation Notes